 - Go hiking – see all my BC hiking posts!

-- Visit Whistler Blackcomb in the winter to go skiing.
+- Visit Whistler Blackcomb in the winter to go skiing and find the Whistler Ice Cave.

 - Explore the Sunshine Coast.